nuejs/nue/packages/nuejs.org/docs/content-tags.md

   The contents of the third element
 ```

+### Example rendering
 The above markup generates a series of tabbed sections, with each heading acting as a tab that can be selected to reveal the associated content pane.

-### Example rendering

-[render]
+[accordion.card.tabs name="tabs" open]
+  ## First element
+  The contents of the first element

+  ## Second element
+  The contents of the second element

+  ## Third element
+  The contents of the third element

 ### CSS for tabs